 Set of recommendations from German-speaking SAP User Group.
 Checks cover all security areas from technical configuration and source code to access control and management procedures.
 Nowadays it is a biggest guideline about SAP Security.
 Last version was released in Jan 2013.
 Consists of 8 areas and 200+ checks.

 Advantages: Ideal as a final step for securing SAP.
-Great for SAP Security administrators, covers almost all possible areas.
+Great SAP Security guide for administrators, covers almost all possible areas.

 Disadvantages: Unfortunately, has the same problem as ISACA.
 It is too big for a starter, and no help at all for Security people who are not familiar with SAP.
 Also it can’t be directly applicable to every system without prior understanding of business processes.
 Many checks are recommendations and user should think by himself, if they are applicable in each every case.